utelecon/utelecon.github.io/en/zoom/how/common/sharing_screen.md

 ## Participants’ controls

 Participants can annotate the shared screen and change the screen settings during sharing on their own devices.<br>
-Tap “Change View” on the controller to choose the layout or toggle the icon to switch between different views.
+Click the "∨" mark next to "View Options" at the top of the sharing screen, to the right of the green "You are viewing xxxx's screen" field, and open the pulldown.

 ![Participants’ controls](img/sharing_screen_23.png)

 ### Annotation on a shared screen
-Click “Annotate” from the screen sharing controls to annotate the shared screen with a set of annotation tools.Details are explained in “Screen Annotation” above. <br>
+Click “Annotate” from the screen sharing controls to annotate the shared screen with a set of annotation tools.
+Details are explained in “Screen Annotation” above. <br>
 However, if "Disable Annotation for Others” is enabled, no annotations can be added.

 ### Screen settings during sharing